Frequently Asked Questions

 Public Participation Plan (PPP): The purpose of the Public Participation Plan (PPP) is to serve as a guide to encourage public involvement in the regional transportation planning process.It is intended to encourage, facilitate and follow through on public comments, concerns and suggestions by establishing procedures for providing full public access to information and decisions, timely public notices, and early and continuing public involvement in plan development.

 Title VI Non-Discrimination Plan: The Title VI Non-Discrimination Plan outlines the procedures, strategies and activities used to facilitate and assure nondiscrimination.

 Who makes decisions for FAMPO?

-All decisions of the MPO are made by the Policy Committee (PC) which is the transportation policy decision-making board comprised of eleven elected and non-elected voting members.
+All decisions of FAMPO are made by the Policy Committee (PC) which is the transportation policy decision-making board comprised of eleven elected and non-elected voting members.
 The Fredericksburg District Commonwealth Transportation Board (CTB) Representative and the Citizens Transportation Advisory Group Chairman serves as ex officio members.